The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid including front, lateral, and rear delt.

 - Posterior deltoid (behind)

-All the three shoulder head worked during Cable Y raise, but
+All the three shoulder heads worked during the Cable Y raise, but

-The primary Muscle Worked during is: Lateral deltoid.
+- The primary Muscle Worked during Y Raise is: Lateral deltoid.

 - Stand facing between two low cable pulleys, with each hand holding the handle of the cable of the opposite pulley.